usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 available to all covered entities.
 Nevertheless, covered entities retain responsibility for ensuring that their activities comply with the requirements of the Act, and a public accommodation or other private entity is not excused from compliance because of any failure to receive technical assistance.

 III-8.8000 Effective date.

 The ADA requirements became effective on --
-1) January 26, 1992, generally;
+1. January 26, 1992, generally;
-2) August 26, 1990, for purchase or lease of new vehicles that are required to be accessible.
+2. August 26, 1990, for purchase or lease of new vehicles that are required to be accessible.

 New facilities designed and constructed for first occupancy later than January 26, 1993, must be accessible.

-Is there any grace period for small business?
-No. All businesses must comply by January 26, 1992.
+{% details Is there any grace period for small business? %}
+No. All businesses must comply by
+January 26, 1992.
 Small businesses, however, do enjoy limited protection from lawsuits.
 Except with respect to new construction and alterations, no lawsuit may be filed until --
-1) July 26, 1992, against businesses with 25 or fewer employees and gross receipts of
+1. July 26, 1992, against businesses with 25 or fewer employees and gross receipts of
 $1 million or less.
-2) January 26, 1993, against businesses with ten or fewer employees and gross receipts of $500,000 or less.
+2. January 26, 1993, against businesses with ten or fewer employees and gross receipts of $500,000 or less.
+{% enddetails %}

-III-9.0000 CERTIFICATION
+## III-9.0000 CERTIFICATION

 Regulatory references: 28 CFR 36.601-36.608.

-III-9.1000 General.
+### III-9.1000 General.

 The ADA authorizes the Attorney General to certify that State laws, local building codes, or similar ordinances meet or exceed the title III accessibility requirements.
 Certification is advantageous for the following reasons --

-1) When an entity is designing, constructing, or altering a building in accordance with an applicable State or local code that has been certified by the Department, the designer or contractor will need to consult only that one code, in order to determine the applicable Federal, State, and local requirements.
+1. When an entity is designing, constructing, or altering a building in accordance with an applicable State or local code that has been certified by the Department, the designer or contractor will need to consult only that one code, in order to determine the applicable Federal, State, and local requirements.

-2) The covered entity will have some degree of assurance in advance of construction or alteration that the ADA requirements will be met.
+2. The covered entity will have some degree of assurance in advance of construction or alteration that the ADA requirements will be met.
-3) If a covered entity is subject to a lawsuit, compliance with a certified code will be rebuttable evidence of compliance with the ADA.
+3. If a covered entity is subject to a lawsuit, compliance with a certified code will be rebuttable evidence of compliance with the ADA.
-4) A State or local agency enforcing a certified code is for practical, but not legal, purposes facilitating compliance with the ADA and helping to eliminate confusion and possible inconsistencies in standards.
+4. A State or local agency enforcing a certified code is for practical, but not legal, purposes facilitating compliance with the ADA and helping to eliminate confusion and possible inconsistencies in standards.
-5) The amount of unnecessary litigation can be reduced, particularly if a State or local code agency has an administrative method of effectively handling complaints concerning violations of its code.
+5. The amount of unnecessary litigation can be reduced, particularly if a State or local code agency has an administrative method of effectively handling complaints concerning violations of its code.

-Does this mean that if an architectural firm follows a certified State or local code, it will be safe from any Federal lawsuits because the State or local government will be implementing the ADA?
+{% details Does this mean that if an architectural firm follows a certified State or local code, it will be safe from any Federal lawsuits because the State or local government will be implementing the ADA? %}
 No, but the firm will be less likely to face a lawsuit; and if it is sued, it has the advantage of rebuttable evidence of compliance.
 Keep in mind that State and local agencies are not authorized to enforce the ADA -- which is a Federal civil rights statute -- on behalf of the Federal government.
 This is true even when those agencies are implementing a certified code.

 Moreover, the existence of a certified code does not ensure that facilities will be constructed in accordance with the code.
 In addition, even if a building is built to a certified code, that does not prevent a lawsuit concerning the building&#39;s accessibility by the Department or by an individual.
+{% enddetails %}

-III-9.2000 Relationship to State and local enforcement efforts.
-There are tens of thousands of code jurisdictions in the United States that enforce some combination of State and local building codes.
+### III-9.2000 Relationship to State and local enforcement efforts.

+There are tens of
+thousands of code jurisdictions in the United States that enforce some combination of State and local building codes.
 Some, but not all, of these include accessibility requirements.
 Although many are based on a model code, there are major variations among the State codes, and among local codes within some States.
 Design and construction to these codes will not constitute compliance with the ADA, unless the codes impose requirements equal to or greater than those of the ADA.

 The enforcement of these codes is the responsibility of State or local officials.
 They usually review building plans and inspect projects at specific intervals during construction to ensure that the construction complies with State and local laws.
 State and local officials do not have the authority to enforce the ADA on behalf of the Federal government.

 Architects, builders, and others involved with design and construction are accustomed to the State and local enforcement system, which lets them know before construction